 - Courses that combine weekly online classes over a semester with an intensive weekend on campus.

-- Three-week January session courses that meet only on campus.
+- 3-week January session courses that meet only on campus.

-- Three- or seven-week summer courses that meet only on campus.
+- 3- or 7-week summer courses that meet only on campus.

-If you have limited flexibility, you can typically fulfill the requirements in three intensive weekends on campus.
+Limited flexibility?
+You can typically fulfill the requirements in 3 intensive weekends on campus.

 International Students Who Need a Student Visa